 Evidence-Based Treatment for Congestive Heart Failure

-The South Texas Advanced Cardiac Care (STACC) program is a joint effort between the McAllen Heart Hospital and the Heart Clinic.
+The South Texas Advanced Cardiac Care (STACC) program is a joint effort between South Texas Health System Heart and the Heart Clinic.
 STACC is dedicated to providing innovative, evidence-based treatment for congestive heart failure at several convenient locations in the Rio Grande Valley.

 Congestive heart failure (CHF) is a condition in which the heart cannot pump enough blood through the body to meet its needs for blood and oxygen.
 This weakening (it's not literally 'failure') of the heart's pumping ability may cause: